Gestalt Therapy Brisbane (GTB) welcomes applications to study with us.

 Thank you for your interest in studying Gestalt therapy.

-Applications for our 2018 Gestalt therapy courses are opening very soon!!
+Applications for our 2018 Gestalt therapy courses are now open.

-Please feel welcome to contact us if you have any questions or would like to be contacted when applications open.
+Please feel welcome to contact us if you have any questions.
 Please click here for our contact details.

 Prospective students who wish to gain entry to be eligible to receive the academic award of Master of Gestalt Therapy, are required to have undergraduate qualifications (Bachelor level) or post graduate qualifications in fields such as Social Work, Psychology, Counselling, or other allied fields.
 Other TAFE qualifications together with relevant employment experience may be considered.